macmade/Creatures-Evolution/Ideas.md

   - Scaling only effective for adults?
   - Should it affect speed?
 Slower if larger, faster if smaller?
   - Should it affect energy decrease?
 More if larger, less if smaller?
-  - Affects combat chances based on size-
+  - Affects combat chances based on size?
   - Should it affect combat if attack/defense genes are active?

 ## Diseases